axelvaldez/radical-companies/_posts/rTools/2022-09-19-explicit-relationships.markdown

       <th><em style="text-align:left; ">Commitments</em>: Decentralization & Transparency</th>
       <td>
        <ul>
         <li>Is this the most decentralized way we can do this?
 Are we making things more or less centralized?
-If we end up with a few centralized areas,  are they open to decentralizition later?</li>
+If we end up with a few centralized areas,  are they open to decentralization later?</li>
         <li>What are we not disclosing?
-Why are we hesitat to disclose?
+Why are we hesitate to disclose?
 Is it cultural fear that is holding us back?
 If this information is important to keep secret, who would know about it?
 Will everybody know who the chosen people are?</li>
        </ul>
       </td>
      </tr>